woppuyu/Barangay-Bonliw-Final-Project/README.md

 - Run `npm install` again
 - Delete `node_modules` and `package-lock.json`, then `npm install`

+**Email not sending**
+1. Verify Gmail App Password is correct (16 characters, no spaces)
+2. Check that 2-Step Verification is enabled on your Google Account
+3. Try generating a new App Password
+4. Check the console logs for specific error messages

 ## 🗄️ Database Management

 ### View Data (PowerShell)